davonbl/davonbl/README.md

 Peace!
 My name is Davon Blanks, and I am an upcoming Software Engineer.
+Outside of my tech pursuits, I like to bike, go to used Bookstores and finding hidden gems, and attending to comedy stand-up shows.

 <!--
 **davonbl/davonbl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.